atlassian/quickstart-atlassian-jira/README.md

 Use this Quick Start to deploy Crowd Data Center on the AWS Cloud.

-Crowd lets you centralize identity management.
-Manage users from multiple directories - Active Directory, LDAP, OpenLDAP or Microsoft Azure AD - and control application authentication permissions in one single location.
+Crowd enables you to manage users from multiple directories - Active Directory, LDAP, OpenLDAP or Microsoft Azure AD - and control application authentication permissions in one single location.
+Crowd Data Center is a self-managed solution that gives you high availability, performance at scale, and disaster recovery for uninterrupted access to Crowd for all your teams.

 This Quick Start uses the [Atlassian Standard Infrastructure (ASI)](https://fwd.aws/xYyYy) as a foundation.
-You can choose to build a new ASI for your deployment or deploy Crowd into your existing ASI.
-You can also deploy Bitbucket Data Center and Confluence Data Center within the same ASI.
+You can choose to build a new ASI for your deployment or deploy Confluence into your existing ASI.
+You can also deploy Jira, Confluence and Bitbucket Data Center within the same ASI.

 ![Quick Start architecture for Crowd on AWS](https://d1.awsstatic.com/partner-network/QuickStart/datasheets/jira-arch-on-aws.9d422797475ea5bd5d38f009ca8c540736f5449e.png)